SIMEXP/tutorials/HPC_use/How_to_use_compute_canada.md

 [Compute-canada](https://www.computecanada.ca/home/) is a provider of HPCs that allows you to achieve massive computation speed.
 The HPCs are available accross all Canada and free for academia, so you should use it !
+Most of this tutorial was highly based from the [official website](https://docs.computecanada.ca/wiki/Running_jobs).

 ## Connecting to their server
 The first thing to do is to connect to their server.